Last updated April 1, 2022.

 Is it safe for my child to get vaccinated?

 Yes.
-Clinical trials and real-world data show that it is safe for children age 5 to 17 years to receive a COVID-19 vaccine.
-As of December 19, 2021, approximately 8.7 million doses of Pfizer's vaccine had been administered to children aged 5–11 years, and as of January 9, 2022, more than 64% of children age 12-17 have received at least one dose of COVID-19 vaccine, according to CDC data.
-The preliminary safety findings from real-world data are similar to those from clinical trials.
+Clinical trials and real-world data show that it is safe for children aged 5 to 17 years to receive a COVID-19 vaccine.
+As of March 24, 2022, approximately 9.8 million children aged 5–11 years have received Pfizer's vaccine.
+As of March 13, 2022, more than 68% of children age 12-17 have received at least one dose of the vaccine, according to CDC data.
+The safety findings from real-world data are similar to those from clinical trials.

 Do children get the same type of vaccine as adults?